 Systematic logging of South Florida cypress forests started in 1944 in the Fakahatchee strand south of Corkscrew.
 Much of the lumber went to assist in the rebuilding of Europe after WWII.
-By the early 50's all of the Fakahatchee cypress had been logged, and Lee-Tidewater Cypress Company had moved north to Corkscrew.
-Networks of logging roads were constructed and massive 500 year old trees were being pulled out.
+By the early 1950's all of the Fakahatchee cypress had been logged, and Lee-Tidewater Cypress Company had moved north to Corkscrew.
+Networks of logging roads were constructed and massive 500-year-old trees were being pulled out.
 Locals were alarmed at the prospect of losing all the great cypress forests to logging and began a campaign to save the swamp.
-The National Audubon Society and a long list of organizations and individuals worked together to raise the support necessary to purchase the last expanse of virgin bald cypress left in the world, which also housed the largest and most important wood stork rookery in the United States.
+The National Audubon Society and a long list of organizations and individuals worked together to raise the support necessary to purchase the last expanse of virgin bald cypress left in the world, which also housed the largest and most important Wood Stork rookery in the United States.
 By 1954, 5,680 acres were secured (640 acres were a gift from Lee-Tidewater Cypress Company) and the Corkscrew rookery became Corkscrew Swamp Sanctuary.

 Additional resources on Corkscrew's ecology and history: